Daniel-Peace/TBD-chat/hello-world/EVERYTHING_WE_LEARNED.md

 `describe()` is a way to organize many tests with a single name.
-Each of those tests can be declared with `it()` or `test()` (identical functions, `it` is an alias of `test`)
+Each of those tests can be declared with `it()` or `test()` (identical functions, `it` is an alias of `test`) Vue Test Utils was having a lot of bugs and issues, so I didn't do too much with it.